Our mission statement:

-In the last few years, the Emergency Preparedness Committee has received grants from the Hornby Island Economic Enhancement Corporation, BC Hydro, Baynes Sound Lions Club, Hornby Island Community Fund, Comox Valley Foundation, Comox Valley Emergency Program and other funders to purchase radio equipment, first aid supplies, provide workshops and publicity on emergency preparedness.
+In the last few years, the Emergency Preparedness Committee has received grants from the Hornby Island Economic Enhancement Corporation, BC Hydro, Baynes Sound Lions Club, Hornby Island Community Fund, Comox Valley Foundation, Comox Valley Emergency Program and other funders to purchase radio equipment and first aid supplies; upgrade generators; and provide workshops and publicity on emergency preparedness.

 Thank you to all these organizations and volunteers, for supporting this important community work.

 - Tom Ruth